 In 2020 Oisin very kindly agreed to a Question and Answer session with me, the result of which you can see below.

-Since the original interview, Oisin has enjoyed a great deal of success, not least for Dermot Weld.
+Since the original interview, Oisin has enjoyed a great deal of success – including for Richard at the 2022 Glorious Goodwood Festival on the exciting, and very fast, The Platinum Queen – not least for Dermot Weld.

 For example, he was the first jockey to win on this year’s impressive Irish 1,000 Guineas winner Homeless Songs when she won on her debut at Leopardstown.
 She is one of a number of maiden winners that Oisin has ridden for Dermot, which provides evidence of the high regard in which he is held by the legendary handler.